 Passenger Trips to Marthas Vineyard

-Parking spaces in Woods Hole are reserved for visitors to Woods Hole only.
-Those headed to the Vineyard have several parking options as follows:
+Parking spaces in Woods Hole are reserved for visitors to Woods Hole ONLY.
+Those headed to the Vineyard have several parking options:

-Cataumet lot.
-When both Falmouth parking lots are full, you will be directed (with signs on route 28 south) to the Cataumet lot which is about 20 minute drive to the ferry terminal.
+Cataumet Lot.
+When both Falmouth parking lots are full, you will be directed (with signs on Route 28 South) to the Cataumet lot which is a 20-minute bus ride to the ferry terminal.

 » View Ferry Parking Information